An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Interactive Ensemble Trajectory Predictor

 where ${p_i}$ ($i$ = 1, 2, 3, 4, 5, 6) is the probability value corresponding to a class of driving maneuver.
 Firstly, each original prediction is encoded into a one-hot vector as described in (\ref{pred_base}).
 Then, the plurality voting method is applied to these one-hot vectors to obtain ensemble learning results.
 Finally, the predicted one-hot vector is decoded back into the probability format as (\ref{pro_format}).

 Simple averaging is a widely used ensemble strategy when dealing with regression tasks \cite{sagi2018ensemble}.
 Results from ensemble learners are obtained by averaging predicted values of all base learners.
 In this study, outputs of our proposed IETP are probability distributions as described in Section \ref{formulation}.
 Since the probability is assumed with a bi-variate Gaussian distribution, specific outputs can be described by five parameters of Gaussian distribution in (\ref{Gaussian}).
 Therefore, detailed outputs of IETP are averaged values of these parameters.
-In addition, ensemble learners are also numbered.
-It should be noted that the $n^{th}$ ensemble learner is assembled by $n$ base learners, including the 1$^{st}$ base learner to the $n^{th}$ base learner.